autocontracts/permissioned-blocks/whitepaper.md

 ## Permissioned Based File Sharing

 Current peer-to-peer file sharing protocols such as BitTorrent[[14]](https://en.wikipedia.org/wiki/BitTorrent) are permissionless based protocols.
 By design, their distributed architectures have no central point of control, which means that once content is added to a network node, the data will be freely shared with any other node.
-Creators and owners of digital content are almost powerless to stop copyright material being distriubuted on such networks.
+Creators and owners of digital content are almost powerless to stop copyright material being distributed on such networks.

 If we combine a peer-to-peer file sharing protocol with a blockchain protocol, this opens the possibility to harness the benefits of both protocols.
 That is, a low cost data sharing network with security control logic that protects access to copyright material and confidential information.